hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Though the rendering system was capable of quickly switching the metrics and mappings representing the network, a compiled collage was much easier to grasp and compare the aspects of the network.
 An example of an observation that was made easier through a collage, also known as small multiples, is the state of the network at snapshot-start-time 3.0 .
 In the degree view, we can observe two important people in the network at University DS.L surrounded with people of medium importance, in the betweenness view we can identify a strong collaborator who was unnoticed in the degree view, meanwhile the modularity view shows that the person of highest importance (in degree and betweenness) is in a separate community (staff) to the other two people (student body).

 As the temporal network was quite large, with events unevenly dispersed throughout time, the timeline was warped in order to distinguish discrete events (events that happened close to one another in time were spread further apart) and ommit periods where no events occured (events that were far apart in the timeline were brought closer together).
-Warping the timeline allowed human users to observe events incredibly efficiently.
+Warping the timeline allowed human users to observe events with greater efficiently.

 [ Image of layouts. ]
 1. Frutcherman-reingold